Pull Ups vs Chin Ups

 Which Muscles Do Pull-Ups And Chin-Ups Activate?

-Pull-ups and chin-ups are analogous to front squats and back squats.
-The muscle groups you activate are broadly similar, but the emphasis changes.
 And it’s this shifting pattern that keeps your body guessing and builds more rounded and functional strength.

 Chin-Ups: Muscles Worked